lhelms2/howto_rtd/docs/source/quick_rst.rst

 Headings
 ---------

 The document title and headings are created using non-alphanumeric 7-bit ASCII characters.
-Underline each heading (under- and over-line the title) with the chosen character, ensuring the line is *at least* as long as the heading, or title text.
+Underline each heading (under- and over-line the title) with the chosen character, ensuring the character line is *at least* as long as the heading or title text.
 The below characters match the :ref:`style`.

 .. code-block:: rst